grafana/grafana/docs/sources/enterprise/configuration.md

 ### apple_touch_icon

-Set to complete url to override apple/ios icon.
+Set to complete URL to override Apple/iOS icon.

 ### footer_links

-List the links id's to use here, Grafana will look for matching links configurations the link id's should be space separated and contain no whitespace.
+List the links IDs to use here.
+Grafana will look for matching links configurations the link IDs should be space-separated and contain no whitespace.

 ## [meta_analytics]